Material Fingerprinting: A shortcut to material model discovery without solving optimization problems

 \subsubsection{Database compression and accelerated pattern recognition}

-While we do not explore this possibility in the present work, we note that future efforts may employ database compression techniques \citep{mcgivney_svd_2014} to reduce the number of fingerprints, for example, by removing redundant or less significant entries.
+\CHANGETWO{\MF{} may encounter limitations in applications requiring models with a very large number of parameters, where sampling the corresponding parameter space becomes computationally intractable.} While we do not explore this possibility in the present work, we note that future efforts may employ database compression techniques \citep{mcgivney_svd_2014} to reduce the number of fingerprints, for example, by removing redundant or less significant entries.
 Alternatively, dimensionality reduction methods could be applied to directly reduce the dimensionality of the fingerprints themselves.
 Additionally, approaches to accelerate the pattern recognition algorithm may be investigated, for instance, by partitioning the database into subgroups with representative fingerprints.
 Initially, the most relevant subgroup would be identified, followed by a more refined search within that subgroup.